kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 -->

 Alpha

 - Version of containerd: v1.5
-- Version of Kubernetes: 	Target 1.20 or 1.21
+- Version of Kubernetes: Target  1.21
 - Version of OS support: 1809/Windows 2019 LTSC and 2004
-- Alpha Feature Gate for passing privilege flag to CRI
+- Alpha Feature Gate for passing privileged flag **or** annotaions to CRI calls.

 Beta

 - Go through PSP Linux test (e2e: validation & conformance) and make them relevant for Windows (which apply, which dont and where we need to write new tests).
 - Provide guidance similar to Pod Security Standards for Windows privileged containers
 - Containerd: v1.5
-- Kubernetes 			Target 1.21 or 1.22
+- Kubernetes Target 1.22 or later
 - OS support: 1809/Windows 2019 LTSC and 2004
 - Beta Feature Gate for passing privilege flag to CRI

 GA:

 - [need feedback]
 - Remove feature gate for passing privileged flag

 ### Upgrade / Downgrade Strategy